Language-Technology-Assessment/European-open-AI-index/pages/guides/deep-dive-opengptx.md

   </tr>
 </table>

-The sources listed include 404 pages, pages inaccessible without a specific university account, and links to sites without specific directions on versioning and access methods.
-Without an exhaustive list of data sources and clarity on data processing procedures, it is not feasible to reproduce the training procedure.

-Lastly, as mentioned [in the model paper](https://arxiv.org/pdf/2410.03730), the data mixture is further adapted before being used for pretraining.
-This includes strategic downsampling of English data and upsampling of data in foreign languages.
-No information is available on the upsampling and downsampling beyond this single statement.
+We ran into various issues attempting to reconstruct how the model was trained, including 404 pages, pages inaccessible without a specific university account, and links to sites without specifying directions on versioning and access methods.
+Furthermore, as mentioned [in the model paper](https://arxiv.org/pdf/2410.03730), the data mixture was adapted before being used for pretraining.
+This included strategic downsampling of English data and upsampling of data in other languages.
+However, no information was made available how this processing step was done.
+Without an exhaustive list of data sources and clarity on data processing procedures, we concluded that reproducing the training procedure was not feasible.

+# Documenting preprocessing steps

-The data processing paper of Teuken makes mention of [saving the intermediate results of the data pipeline](https://arxiv.org/pdf/2410.08800).
-Making these intermediate data publicly available (or the finalized data mixture, as with [OLMo's Dolma dataset](https://huggingface.co/datasets/allenai/dolma)) would greatly contribute to the openness of the model.
+Next, we examined the preprocessing procedure, these are all the ways in which the training data was edited before model training began.
+To our delight, the authors published a preprint that promises to detail training data processing of the Teuken models that even mentions [saving the intermediate results of the data pipeline](https://arxiv.org/pdf/2410.08800), an important step that would enable inspection of the training procedure.
+Unfortunately, however, these checkpoints in the training process were not made available.
+Making such intermediate steps publicly available can greatly contribute to the openness of the model, such as in the case of Allen AI's OLMo models [and Dolma dataset](https://huggingface.co/datasets/allenai/dolma)).

-Compared to the base model data mixture, the instruction-tuning mixture of Teuken is laid out quite well.
+In contrast to the base model data mixture, the instruction-tuning mixture of Teuken is laid out quite well.
 As far as we can tell, all data sources are linked properly and open-source datasets are used.
-The instruction-tuning data could be further improved by publishing a dataset, as with [the Aya models](https://huggingface.co/datasets/CohereForAI/aya_dataset).
+The instruction-tuning data access could be further improved by publishing a final dataset, as for instance in case of Cohere Lab's [Aya models](https://huggingface.co/datasets/CohereForAI/aya_dataset).

-In general, the data used to train the Teuken models is not as open as might appear at first glance.
-While some elements of the dataset are known, the lack of a publicly downloadable version of the dataset and thorough documentation of data sources makes it difficult to verify claims made.
+All in all, the data used to train the Teuken models is not as open as might appear at first glance.
+While data use is partly documented, the lack of both a publicly downloadable training dataset and comprehensive documentation of data sources makes it impossible to verify claims that this model is truly open, transparent and reproducible - all hallmarks of open source technology.

 ### Model weights
 Teuken [claims to be open-source](https://opengpt-x.de/en/models/teuken-7b/), a core element of which is that the weights of the model are published (open-weights).
-In this section, we investigate the weight availability of the Teuken model, investigating both the weights of the base (pretrained) model and the end model.
+In this section, we take a closer look at weight availability of the Teuken base and end models.

-The base model weights of Teuken are available only upon request from the model authors.
-This uncommon approach makes it somewhat more difficult to determine model availability.
-We have approached the model creators to obtain the model weights, however have unfortunately not yet received a response.

-For the end model weights, two versions are provided on OpenGPT-X's HuggingFace page; a research model and a commercial model.
-Given that the paper makes no mention of such a distinction, this is rather puzzling.
+The base model weights of (pretrained) Teuken are available only upon request from the model authors.
+We have approached the model creators without specifying the purpose of the request to obtain the model weights, but unfortunately did not received a response yet.
+For the end model weights, two versions are shared via OpenGPT-X's HuggingFace page; a research model and a commercial model.
+Given that the paper makes no mention of such a distinction, we found this rather puzzling.
 The model card and the organization's site claim that the research model was trained on data with a non-permissive license, while for the commercial model this data was excluded.
 Based on this, we assume that the commercial model excludes the part of the private data mixture that was licensed non-permissively.
-If this is true, it further highlights the need for data transparency to allow outside parties to verify these claims.
+If this is true, it further highlights the need for training data transparency to allow independent parties to verify these claims.

-Given the above, the question of whether Teuken's models can be called open-weights is somewhat up in the air.
+Given this situation, the question of whether Teuken's models can be called open-weights is somewhat up in the air.
 Base model weights are only available upon request, while the form of the end model weights is somewhat incongruous with the model described in the paper.

 ### Tokenizer

 One of the claimed innovations of the Teuken model was its use of a balanced multilingual tokenizer.
 This tokenizer, as the authors claim, [was crucial for bringing down training costs](https://arxiv.org/pdf/2410.03730).
-This makes it rather unfortunate, then, that relatively little is known about the tokenizer used, as it is only available as a bundle together with the instruction-tuned model.
-The [paper from which it derives](https://arxiv.org/abs/2310.08754) provides some implementation details, but does not provide guidance about the data mixture.
-We believe that future research could greatly benefit from further information regarding the use of multilingual tokenizers, given that the results appear to be relatively impactful.
+In this light, it seems like a missed opportunity that relatively little is known about this tokenizer, as it is only available bundled up with the instruction-tuned model.
+The [paper from which it derives](https://arxiv.org/abs/2310.08754) provides some implementation details, but does not provide guidance regarding underlying data mixture.
+The research community could potentially benefit from further information regarding this piece of technology.

-### Training and fine-tuning source code
+### Training and tuning source code
 Contrary to other open projects, eg. [Olmo by AllenAI](https://github.com/allenai/OLMo) , [SmolLM2 by HuggingFace](https://github.com/huggingface/smollm), or [DCLM by the DataComp initiative and their collaborators](https://github.com/mlfoundations/dclm), Teuken models lack training or fine-tuning source code with clear documentation how to execute procedures that result in corresponding models.
-Without this, it is hard or impossible to replicate the author's results and check their claims.
+Without this, it is impossible to replicate the author's results, a tenet of open scientific practice.

 <!--
 ### Cherry-picked Evaluation